CSCI150-LAB01/Meet_in_the_Middle/application/rotue_info/routes.md

 - Add, Remove, and Modify Users and User data.
 Signin and Login

 ## Signup User
   Creates a user based on information from body.
 Friends List is initialized to empty.
 Default-Location is set to coordinates or [0,0] if not provided. <span style="color:red">Longitude must range from -180 to 180, and Latitude must range from -90 to 90.
-Otherwise an error occurs</span>
+Coordinates has longitude first and then latitude</span>
 - **Method**: <span style="color:lightgreen">POST</span>
 - **Route**: <span style="color:lightgreen">/api/user/signup/</span>
 - **Body**: <span style="color:lightgreen">Coordinates default to [0,0] if not provided </span>